AdItYa-1900/Maven/README.md

-# 🎓 Maven - Peer-to-Peer Skill Exchange Platform
+# 🎓 Maven - Trade a Spark.
+Make Your Mark

 Maven is a complete MVP platform for connecting people who want to teach and learn skills from each other.
 Built with React, Node.js, Socket.IO, and WebRTC.

+**Tagline:** Trade a Spark.
+Make Your Mark

 ## ✨ Features